 TGba editor: Change the Encoding for the WUR Group ID List Subfield in Table 9-321d on P66L21 as follows

 The format is shown in Figure 9-776i (WUR Group ID List subfield format).
 This subfield is present if the WUR Group ID List Present subfield of the WUR Parameters Control field is set to 1.
 Otherwise this subfield is not present.
+When this field is present, the size of this subfield in octets is 2, 4, 6 or 10 respectively when the value of the WUR Group ID Bitmap Size field is 0, 1, 2 or 3. (#3093)

 TGba editor: Change clause 3.4 on P23L9 as follows

-SGID starting WUR group identifier
+(#3142)

 TGba editor: Change clause 9.4.2.298 on P67L36 as follows

-The Starting WUR Group ID field contains the starting WUR group ID (SGID) of the WUR Group ID Bitmap field if the WUR Group ID Bitmap Size field is set to a non-zero value.
+The Starting WUR Group ID field contains the starting WUR group ID of the WUR Group ID Bitmap field if the WUR Group ID Bitmap Size field is set to a non-zero value.
 The Starting WUR Group ID field contains a single WUR group ID assigned by the WUR AP to the WUR non-AP STA if the WUR Group ID Bitmap Size field is set to 0.

 The WUR Group ID Bitmap field, if present, together with the Starting WUR Group ID field, indicates the WUR group IDs assigned by the WUR AP to the WUR non-AP STA.
 The first bit of the WUR Group ID Bitmap field corresponds to bit position 0.
-Bit position n of the WUR Group ID Bitmap field, if equal to 1, indicates the WUR group ID with a value equal to (SGID + n) mod 4096 is assigned to the WUR non-AP STA, where SGID is equal to the Starting WUR Group ID field.
-Bit position n of the WUR Group ID Bitmap field, if equal to 0, indicates the WUR group ID with a value equal to (SGID + n) mod 4096 is not assigned to the WUR non-AP STA.
+Bit position n of the WUR Group ID Bitmap field, if equal to 1, indicates the WUR group ID with a value equal to (the starting WUR group ID+ n) mod 4096 is assigned to the WUR non-AP STA.
+Bit position n of the WUR Group ID Bitmap field, if equal to 0, indicates the WUR group ID with a value equal to (the starting WUR group ID+ n) mod 4096 is not assigned to the WUR non-AP STA. (#3142)

 [End of File]